contentauth/c2pa-python/docs/native-resources-management.md

 Details in that sequence that are easy to get wrong:

 - The callback is copied to the Context *before* the transfer.
 A successful consume runs `_release()`, which drops the Signer's reference to the callback; a Context that copied it afterwards would be pointing at a callback nothing keeps alive.
+- The state check and the consuming call both run inside `signer._native_call()`, so a `signer.close()` racing on another thread cannot free the handle in the gap between them.
+If a close does arrive while the transfer is in flight, it is recorded as a pending teardown and applied once the transfer finishes (see [Locking and in-flight tracking](#locking-and-in-flight-tracking)).
 - `set_signer` does not always take the pointer.
-A pre-consume rejection (`UntrackedPointer:` / `WrongPointerType:`) leaves the Signer `ACTIVE` and retained, so the triage must read the native error before deciding to close it.
+A pre-consume rejection (one of `_PRE_CONSUME_ERROR_TAGS`) leaves the Signer `ACTIVE` and retained, so the triage must read the native error before deciding to close it.
 Treating every failure as "consumed" would close a signer the native side never took.
 - A `ctypes.ArgumentError` from `set_signer` is re-raised untouched by `_invoke_consume`: marshalling failed, the native function never ran, and the Signer still owns its handle.
 Only calls that reached native go through the consumed/retained triage.
 - The builder is never held as a raw local across the signer and build calls. `_NativeBuilder`'s `with` block owns it: a settings error, a retained-signer error, a build rejection, or an async interrupt all free it through `close()`, and a successful build consumes it so `close()` is then a no-op.
 The old raw-pointer recovery block that used to free `builder_ptr` on the un-reached-build path is gone.